RobTillaart/TOPMAX/README.md

 - **uint8_t size()** returns the maximum number of elements in the internal array.
 - **void reset()** reset the internal counter to 0, logical clearing of the system.
 - **bool add(float value)** add a value to the TOPMAX object if it is in the top N of maxima.
-If so smallest element is removed.
+If so the smallest element is removed.
+Returns false if not added or if there was an allocation error.
 - **float getValue(uint8_t index)** get an element of the internal array.
 The index must be <= **count()**, if not the function currently returns **NaN**.
 This may or may not be a valid value, so the user should guard the **index** parameter carefully.
 - **bool fill(float value)** convenience function to fill the internal array with a single value e.g. 0.
+Returns true on success.

 #### TOPMAXext